tarsa/demixer/doc/BACKLOG.md

 - add missing unit tests
   - InputWindow is missing ones
+- implement low precision mode (chosen at compile time)
+  - rename current fix::mul functions to mul_precise
+  - always use mul_precise in LUT computations
+  - rename stretch to stretch_precise
+  - always use stretch_precise in squash LUT computations
+  - precise squash is already fast enough
+  - bench fast sigmoid and precise sigmoid
+- use inclusive ranges ( `for i in 0..=5 { do_something(); }` )
+- guard more functions with DO_CHECKS / NO_CHECKS
+- replace FractOnly types with FractOr1 ones?
+UnitValue?
+UnitInterval?
+  - UnitClose for unsigned
+  - UnitOpen for signed
 - improve test infrastructure
   - split test into multiple categories to save time on developing isolated features